Stop Unwanted Emails from Signing In to Your Microsoft Account

 - Enter your password and click “Sign in.”

-Once you’re signed in, find the ‘Your info’ section of your Microsoft account.
-From there, click on ‘Sign-in preferences’ to access the settings that control how you can log in.
+Once you’re signed in, find the ‘Your info’ section of your Microsoft account to access your sign-in preferences.
+From there, click on ‘Sign-in preferences’ to find the settings that control which aliases can be used to log into your account.

 - After logging in, look for a menu.
 It’s often on the left side or at the top.